Edgar Allan Poe: Publishing career

+Philadelphia

+In 1838, Poe relocated to Philadelphia, where he lived at five different residences between 1838 and 1844, one of which at 532 N. 7th Street has been preserved as a National Historic Landmark.

-Poe's novel The Narrative of Arthur Gordon Pym of Nantucket was published and widely reviewed in 1838.
+That same year, Poe's only novel, The Narrative of Arthur Gordon Pym of Nantucket was published and widely reviewed.
 In the summer of 1839, he became assistant editor of Burton's Gentleman's Magazine.
-He published numerous articles, stories, and reviews, enhancing his reputation as a trenchant critic which he had established at the Messenger.
-Also in 1839, the collection Tales of the Grotesque and Arabesque was published in two volumes, though he made little money from it and it received mixed reviews.
+He published numerous articles, stories, and reviews, enhancing the reputation he had established at the Messenger as one of America's foremost literary critics.
+Also in 1839, the collection Tales of the Grotesque and Arabesque was published in two volumes, though Poe received little remuneration from it and the volumes received generally mixed reviews.

-In June 1840, Poe published a prospectus announcing his intentions to start his own journal called The Stylus, although he originally intended to call it The Penn, as it would have been based in Philadelphia.
-He bought advertising space for his prospectus in the June 6, 1840, issue of Philadelphia's Saturday Evening Post: "Prospectus of the Penn Magazine, a Monthly Literary journal to be edited and published in the city of Philadelphia by Edgar A. Poe."
-The journal was never produced before Poe's death.
+In June 1840, Poe published a prospectus announcing his intentions to start his own journal called The Stylus, although he originally intended to call it The Penn, since it would have been based in Philadelphia.
+He bought advertising space for the prospectus in the June 6, 1840, issue of Philadelphia's Saturday Evening Post: "Prospectus of the Penn Magazine, a Monthly Literary journal to be edited and published in the city of Philadelphia by Edgar A. Poe."
+However, Poe died before the journal could be produced.

-Poe left Burton's after about a year and found a position as writer and co-editor at the then-very-successful monthly Graham's Magazine.
-In the last number of Graham's for 1841, Poe was among the co-signatories to an editorial note of celebration of the tremendous success the magazine had achieved in the past year: "Perhaps the editors of no magazine, either in America or in Europe, ever sat down, at the close of a year, to contemplate the progress of their work with more satisfaction than we do now.
+Poe left Burton's after a year and found a position as writer and co-editor at Graham's Magazine, which was a successful monthly publication.
+In the last number of Graham's for 1841, Poe was among the co-signatories to an editorial note of celebration concerning the tremendous success the magazine had achieved in the past year: "Perhaps the editors of no magazine, either in America or in Europe, ever sat down, at the close of a year, to contemplate the progress of their work with more satisfaction than we do now.
 Our success has been unexampled, almost incredible.
 We may assert without fear of contradiction that no periodical ever witnessed the same increase during so short a period."

-Around this time, Poe attempted to secure a position within the administration of President John Tyler, claiming that he was a member of the Whig Party.
+Around this time, Poe attempted to secure a position in the administration of John Tyler, claiming that he was a member of the Whig Party.
 He hoped to be appointed to the United States Custom House in Philadelphia with help from President Tyler's son Robert, an acquaintance of Poe's friend Frederick Thomas.
-Poe failed to show up for a meeting with Thomas to discuss the appointment in mid-September 1842, claiming to have been sick, though Thomas believed that he had been drunk.
-Poe was promised an appointment, but all positions were filled by others.
+However, Poe failed to appear for a meeting with Thomas to discuss the appointment in mid-September 1842, claiming to have been sick, though Thomas believed that he had been drunk.
+Poe was promised an appointment, but all positions were eventually filled by others.